 You’ll notice that there’s an Admins group next to our name.
 Clockify automatically creates this group and you can’t delete it.
 Admins have the power to see and edit everything, so be careful who you put into this group.

 Let’s now add the “Developers” group to a project.
-We’ll go to “Projects”, click on a project, go to its “Team” tab, and add the “Developers” group.
+We’ll go to “Projects”, click on a project, go to its “Access” tab, and add the “Developers” group.
 Now everyone who is in the “Developers” group has access to this private project.

 So, we’ve seen how we can add members to user groups, but how do we remove members of user groups from projects.
 Let’s say Karen stops working on client projects so she can focus on SuperApp, and we have to remove her from all the non-SuperApp projects.
 Instead of going through each project one by one, we can just remove her from the Developers group and that’s it.